Kamala Khan (Marvel Cinematic Universe): Early life

-Khan is a Muslim Pakistani American from Jersey City, New Jersey with immigrant parents of Muhajir origin.
-Khan grows up venerating the Avengers, particularly Captain Marvel (Carol Danvers).
-She attends Coles Academic High School along with her friends Nakia and Bruno.
-In her free time, Khan creates various Avengers fan content such as fanfiction, art, and cosplay.
-She also runs her own YouTube channel called Sloth Baby Productions, which focuses on superheroes.
+Kamala Khan is a Muslim Pakistani American from Jersey City, New Jersey with immigrant parents of Muhajir origin, mother Muneeba and father Yusuf.
+She has an older brother, Aamir.
+Khan grew up venerating the Avengers, particularly Carol Danvers.
+She became friends with Bruno Carrelli at an early age and attends Coles Academic High School where she became best friends with Nakia Bahadir.
+In her free time, Kamala creates various Avengers fan content such as fan-fiction, art, and cosplay.
+She also listens to podcasts such as one hosted by Scott Lang and runs her own YouTube channel called Sloth Baby Productions, which focuses on the Avengers, with videos about Lang and Hope van Dyne's relationship, and Thor being a secret gamer.

+The series describes Kamala's heritage as coming from pre-partition India; it details that when Kamala went to visit Karachi, her grandmother shared: "My passport is Pakistani and my roots are Indian.
+And in between is a border, built with blood and pain."

 Becoming Ms. Marvel

 Discovering cosmic powers

-In 2025, Khan creates a Captain Marvel outfit to compete in a cosplay contest at the upcoming Avengers fan convention.
-However, she struggles to receive permission from her parents to attend AvengerCon and instead develops a plan to sneak out with her friend Bruno in order to go.
-To finish her cosplay costume, she adds bangles sent from her grandmother Sana which gives her energy powers.
-At AvengerCon, Khan puts her bangles on and it causes her to project constructs of cosmic energy that inadvertently cause havoc.
-She saves her classmate Zoe Zimmer using an embiggened hand.
-After the incident, Bruno rushes Khan home and on the next day helps her to control the powers.
+In 2025, Khan creates a Sloth Baby production on YouTube about the Battle of Earth, as well as a Captain Marvel outfit to compete in a cosplay contest at the upcoming Avengers fan convention.
+However, she struggles to receive permission from her parents to attend AvengerCon and instead develops a plan to sneak out with Carrelli in order to go.
+To finish her cosplay costume, she adds the bangle sent from her grandmother, Sana Ali, in the mail.
+She and Carrelli arrive at AvengerCon in Camp Lehigh and she puts her bangle on which causes her to project constructs of cosmic energy that inadvertently cause havoc.
+She saves her classmate, Zoe Zimmer, using an embiggened hand.
+After the incident, Khan is rushed out of Camp Lehigh by Carrelli and returns home, but is caught by her mother.

-Bruno deduces the bangle activated Khan's own superpowers.
-Later, Bruno, Khan, and Nakia attend a party organized by Zoe and meet the new high school senior Kamran.
-Khan becomes infatuated with Kamran and stops taking training lessons from Bruno.
-She also begins to question how her great-grandmother Aisha disappeared in the partition of India and, as such, asks at the annual Eid celebration.
-There, while Nakia runs for mosque board, a young boy begins to slip from a balcony but is saved by Khan using her "Night Light" powers.
-Retreating to an alley, Khan is chased by Department of Damage Control (DODC) drones and agents led by agent Sadie Deever; Kamran saves her and introduces Khan to his mother, Najma, the one who Khan had been seeing in her visions.
+The next day, Carrelli deduces the bangle activated Khan's own latent superpowers.
+Later, Khan, Carrelli, and Bahadir are invited to attend Zimmer's party and there, Khan meets the new high school senior, Kamran.
+She becomes infatuated with Kamran and after he takes her on a driving lesson, they go on a date together.
+She also begins to question to her parents how her great-grandmother Aisha disappeared in the partition of India and, as such, asks at the annual Eid celebration.
+There, Khan saves a young boy from slipping off a balcony and is called "Night Light" by the community.
+Retreating to an alley, Khan is chased by Department of Damage Control drones and agents led by agent Sadie Deever; she is saved by Kamran, who introduces her to his mother, Najma, the person who she had been seeing in her visions.